-We head for Beijing duck for lunch, after all, we are in Beijing
+We head for Peking duck for lunch.
+After all, we are in Peking.

 Head back to the hotel to check out and collect our bags before heading to Zhong Gu Hotel for the pre-tour meeting for the North Korean part of our journey.

 Catch the 5:27 pm overnight train to Dandong, the border city with the DPRK

 Overnight on train